erikpukinskis/javascript-to-ezjs/README.md

 ## Why

-We needed a simple JavaScript importer for render-expression.
+We needed a simple JavaScript importer for an-expression.

 JavaScript has been adding language features like the kitchen sink lately.
 This has left an opening in the market for a language with few features that runs on every device.
 There is a subset of JavaScript which still serves that purpose.
 This module is a straw man attempting to define that subset.